 3) Lock the doors!

 Not all fraud is executed in a high-tech way.
 Returning to the example of vouchers, one of the biggest opportunities fraudsters have to commit prepaid fraud is during your storage and distribution phase.
 It’s worth remembering that old-fashioned robbery and theft is still a problem.
 Try to find out where you’re still exposed to more traditional forms of fraud and act accordingly.

 4) Turn on the auto-pilot!

-Do you use an FMS(1) or an RA(2) solution?
+Do you use a Fraud Management or a Revenue Assurance solution?
 Do you even use software at all?
 If you’re relying on internal teams to manually flag and monitor problems then you’re already losing the war.
-With a good solution in place, like RAID.Cloud, you’ll be automatically alerted to possible fraud events, like voucher forgery, abnormal recharge patterns, balance manipulations and other kinds of platform mishandling.
+With a good solution in place, you’ll be automatically alerted to possible fraud events, like voucher forgery, abnormal recharge patterns, balance manipulations and other kinds of platform mishandling.
 Fraud happens 24/7 and if you want to keep up with the bad guys, you’ll need the tools to do it.
-Use the 60 day free trial to see how big a problem you have, and then put a stop to it.

 The most important thing to remember is that all forms of prepaid credit are basically a currency issued by you.
 You’re the central bank, government and treasury of your own coin.
 And when such a large part of your subscriber base are essentially using a currency that you’re underwriting, you’re going to want to make sure it’s secure.
 By applying the same level of procedures and detail as you would with other fraud types, with the right software, you can protect your bottom line.
 That leaves you guilt-free to focus on the more exciting developments in the industry.